bediger4000/knights-tour/README.md

 This is a simple Go program with no dependencies outside the standard Go packages.

+You invoke it with a single number, the size of a side of the chessboard.
+It prints tours to stdout.

 ```sh
 $ go build tour1.go
 $ ./tour1 5 | sort | uniq | wc -l
 1728
 $
 ```

+A 5-sided board is the only one that can be exhaustively searched for tours in any reasonable amount of time.

+The program prints out every tour it discovers in Go-fmt-package "%v" mode.
+If you want the unique tours, you have to filter the program's output.

 ## Program Design